 Contact New York Overdose Death Criminal Defense Attorneys

 If you or your loved one has been arrested and charged for narcotics distribution that led to an overdose death, or manslaughter or criminally negligent homicide for someone’s overdose, you need experienced criminal defense counsel..
 Even if you suspect you are just under investigation, you need criminal defense counsel.
 We have experience handling overdose death cases in federal and New York State Courts.
-Read our client testimonials and schedule your consultation today.
+Read our client testimonials.